fdonnet/ubik_accounting/README.md

 - **Don't forget to change all the "secrets" exposed here, and in the configuration files.**
 - **Never re-use the Keycloak realm configuration file.**

+# Run - Debug

+Choose between section 1), 2) or 3)

+## 1) For the Aspire guys

+You can run all the stuff with the host project:

+`dotnet run --project .\src\Ubik.AppHost\Ubik.AppHost.csproj`

+Or, in Visual Studio, you can set the Aspire Host project as project startup and you will be able to play/debug with all the dependencies.

-## For the Kubernetes/Minikube guys
+## 2) For the Kubernetes/Minikube guys

-For detailed instructions on deploying locally with Minikube (full experience), please refer to the [local deployment guide](./deploy/deploy-local-readme.md).
+For detailed instructions on deploying locally with Minikube, please refer to the [local deployment guide](./deploy/deploy-local-readme.md).

-## Build and Run
+## 3) For the Docker guys

 **At the root of the repository**, "Mount" the dependencies with Docker by running this command in your terminal: